 As a girl there were few things I loved more than running my fingers through vintage necklaces passed down from my loving grandmothers.
 Things that shimmered and sparkled always caught my eye.
 As I grew, I began disassembling them and making my own creations.

 When I was fourteen, I took my first metalsmithing class, and with one ignition of a blowtorch I had found my path in life.
 I was fortunate to attend one out of only ten public high schools in the country with an advanced art program.
 After high school, I attended the Fashion Institute of Technology in Manhattan and graduated with a degree in jewelry and gems.

 After college, I mastered the technique of cloisonné enamel and developed my signature line: miniature paintings of layered enamel framed in embellished settings of precious metal and gems.
+Art to wear, instead of hanging on a wall.
 I kiln fire my more detailed pieces as many as thirty-five times.
 One of my earliest creations was an eye pendant.
-Twenty-five years later, my cloisonné enamel eyes remain one of my most popular designs, recognized internationally and featured in British Vogue magazine.
+Thirty years later, my cloisonné enamel eyes remain one of my most popular designs, recognized internationally and featured in British Vogue magazine.

-Lines, color and light rule my world and tell my story.
+Lines, color and light rule my world and tell my story in enamel.
 All of my work is inspired by my mother and her battle with cancer.
-Like those necklaces passed down through the generations, her memory is my muse. *
+Like those necklaces passed down through the generations, her memory is my muse.